 If you are an Axis Bank customer and are finding it difficult to choose between different forms of transfers in its iConnect site, here is the terminology that can help you choose the correct one.
-The Axis Bank iConnect mainly has 3 different types of transfers, Power Transfer, Visa Transfer and Funds transfer (compare with State Bank Internet Banking transfers).
+The Axis Bank iConnect mainly has 3 different types of transfers, Power Transfer, Visa Transfer and Funds transfer.
 To do transfers through any of the above, you will first have to register the beneficiaries (to which the funds need to be transferred)

 This transfer can be used to send funds to any account in India in any bank using the NEFT system.
 You would need the beneficiary’s account number, IFSC code of his branch.
 At this point, I have to tell that the Axis bank’s system of finding the IFSC code isn’t the best in the world.
 I already know the IFSC code of my account in another bank but there is no way to enter it.
 I had to search through scores of branches to get to my branch’s IFSC.